 By the end of the course, you will be able to:

-- Demonstrate a better understanding of the conservation status of bats in the UK
+- Demonstrate a broad understanding of the conservation status of bats in the UK, the threats they face and the legislation designed to protect them.

-Who Should Attend? – The course is suited to anyone with an interest in bats and their conservation, including students, ecological consultants at all career levels, arborists, and complete beginners.
+Who Should Attend? – This course is for adults 18+ (see FAQs).
+The course is suited to anyone with an interest in bats and their conservation, including students, ecological consultants at all career levels, arborists and complete beginners.

 Knowledge Level – Beginner-Intermediate.
 Level descriptors can be found on the following web-page: Framework and Course Level Descriptors